1 - Exploration

 The help page that pops up includes a brief description of LaBB-CAT and some tips for navigation and getting more information.

-4. Read through the page, and then close the browser tab to return to the home page.
+5. Read through at least the top section of the page to get some helpful tips, and then close the browser tab to return to the home page.

-1. On the LaBB-CAT home page, click the explore icon to access the easy exploration pages.
+1. On the LaBB-CAT home page, select the transcripts option on the menu at the top.

-4. Click the name of the first recording.
+2. Click the name of the first transcript listed: AP2505_Nelson.eaf

 You will see a page with transcript text, and the video appears in the top right corner of the page.